 First week is not going to be the worst week.
 You may start having some nausea and occasional brain zaps.
 My worst week was probably weeks 2-3.

-Anonymous asked: Are you supposed to itch like a crackhead in need of a fix?
+Anonymous said: Are you supposed to itch like a crackhead in need of a fix?

 Cymbalta is addictive (not in the instruction booklet!)
 So yes, it can do that.